190101101/190101101/README.md

 <pre>
 I work only with a contract and for me the salary is normal per year 30$ * 5 hour * 30 day = 4500$ * 12 month = 54000$
-+ 30% of each project if in a year the total projects that I created exceeded 30% of my annual salary
 </pre>
 <pre>
 If the total number of projects I have created within the year exceeds 30% of my annual salary,